North American Aerospace Museum: Financial difficulties

 The museum's B-17G (S/N 44-83785) was acquired by the Collings Foundation.

 Several of the aircraft on display at the museum were placed up for auction in February 2014 following the bankruptcy of Evergreen International Aviation.
 By the following January, a bank was attempting to sell 15 aircraft that belonged to the museum founder.
 A deal was reached four months later for the museum to purchase 25 aircraft from a bankrupt for-profit corporation with the assistance of the Collings Foundation and a developer from Maine named George Schott.
 While the museum received 16 of these aircraft and a new lease on the aviation building, the space building and waterpark were listed in a foreclosure auction in November.
 The two buildings were purchased by Jackson Family Wines in January 2016.
 However, the Michael King Smith Foundation filed for bankruptcy four days later and attempted to block the sale.

 In July 2016, the space building and waterpark were purchased for $10.9 million by The Falls Event Center, a company owned by Steve Down.
 The deal allowed the museum to pay off its remaining debt.
 Plans at the time called for the construction of an adjacent hotel.
 However, the FBI began investigating Down for fraud in October 2017.
 After two World War II fighter airplanes were sold despite the museum's protests, his companies failed to pay a lease and an additional two aircraft were used as collateral for a loan, the museum sued Down's companies.
 Subsequently, the Falls Event Center filed for bankruptcy.

 Recovery

-In April 2020, after being in official bankruptcy status four times in five years, the museum gained renewed financial stability when The Stoller Group, owner of vineyards in the area and a winery in nearby Dayton, purchased 285 acre of land that included a portion of the museum and the water park; the company immediately started repair and renovation work at the museum and water park, and announced plans to expand the 50 acre vineyard located on the open greenspace of the grounds.
+In April 2020, after being in official bankruptcy status four times in five years, the museum gained renewed financial stability when the Stoller Group, owner of vineyards in the area and a winery in nearby Dayton, purchased 285 acre of land that included a portion of the museum and the water park; the company immediately started repair and renovation work at the museum and water park, and announced plans to expand the 50 acre vineyard located on the open greenspace of the grounds.

+Scot Laney, a board member, became chief executive officer in August 2024.
+In August 2026, the facility changed its name to the North American Aerospace Museum to reflect an expanded focus.